GuusDeKroon/VRCprintutils/readme.md

 # VRC Print Utils

 Small, vibe-coded script I use to light/darkmode and change orientation on VRChat prints.
-I decided to upload it in case it helps anyone else doing the same dance.
+I decided to upload it in case it helps anyone else doing the same things.

 - Rotate the inner **photo** (clockwise/counter-clockwise) and rebuild the print box
 - Switch between **light/dark frame**